Gordon Brown: Honours

 In March 2009, Brown was named World Statesman of the Year by the Appeal of Conscience Foundation, an American organisation 'dedicated to promoting peace, human rights and understanding between religious faiths'.
 The award was presented by Rabbi Arthur Schneier who praised Brown's "compassionate leadership in dealing with the challenging issues facing humanity, his commitment to freedom, human dignity and the environment, and for the major role he has played in helping to stabilise the world's financial system".

 Brown has, on six occasions, been honoured in the Scottish Politician of the Year awards organised by The Herald newspaper.
 In 1999, 2000, 2007 and 2014, he won the award in the Best Scot at Westminster category.
 He won the Lifetime Achievement Award/Outstanding Political Achievement category in 2011.
 And in 2020, he was designated "best of the best" in the Best Scot at Westminster category.

+In the 2024 Birthday Honours, Brown was appointed Member of the Order of the Companions of Honour (CH) for public and charitable services in the UK and abroad.